 9. Persian Cat

 You can’t have a list of grey cat breeds without the Persian.
 While this breed comes in many different colors, they are also available in grey-blue.
-These cats have squished faces, similarly to a pug, which also gives them some health problems.
-They are not the healthiest animals.
+These cats have squished faces, similarly to a Pug, which also gives them some health problems.

 They are pretty athletic and can get large in some cases.
 These sweet cats were made for families and make suitable lap cats.
 They aren’t exceptionally playful or active.
 They do require a moderate amount of grooming, though.